Deadline for Abstracts: July 17, 2019

 - Please include a list of references for any work cited in the abstract.
 The references can be on a second page.

 Authors are required to indicate the preferred category of their presentation at the time of submitting the abstract.
 The program committee will try to accommodate this preference as space and time allow.
 The categories to choose from are:

 You will also be able to select the geographic area that the languages discussed in your abstract are/were spoken in when you submit your abstract on EasyChair.

-Submissions for the SSILA meeting require two abstracts:
+Submission for the SSILA meeting requires two abstracts:

-- Long Abstract – This abstract is the one that will be evaluated for inclusion in the meeting program.
+- Long Abstract: This abstract is the one that will be evaluated for inclusion in the meeting program.
 The long abstract should be a PDF file.
-In EasyChair, you will select the PDF file containing your abstract to upload at the Long Abstract prompt under the Other Information and Uploads heading.
+In EasyChair, you will upload this PDF in the Long Abstract field under the Other Information and Uploads heading.

 Creating an Account in EasyChair

 - Go to the EasyChair website: www.easychair.org.

 - Click Sign Up in the top right corner of the page and follow the instructions for entry into the system.